Five from Finland

 The central Finnish city of Jyväskylä, which once again hosted the renowned Secto Rally Finland last August, announced a collaboration with Toyota Gazoo Racing World Rally Team (TGR-WRT) and Toyota Mobility Foundation (TMF) to foster “a carbon-neutral, sustainable and diversified society” through community development.

 The parties signed a letter of intent and are planning to establish a new environmentally friendly development centre in Jyväskylä that will not only play a central role in carrying out TGR-WRT’s activities, but also serve as a base for developing “ever better cars” in Europe with a special focus on decarbonisation and emissions reduction initiatives.

 “This is a great day for our growing city,” commented Mayor Timo Koivisto.
 “For Jyväskylä this partnership opens up new opportunities where the pursuit of sustainable development, a carbon-neutral future and data-driven mobility is concerned.”

 Tampere seeks to become a global frontrunner in metaverse development by 2040.Jonne Renval

-Known for its industrial history and vibrant startup scene, the southwestern Finnish city unveiled its bold and forward-thinking strategy, Tampere Metaverse Vision 2040, during the Tampere Smart City Expo & Conference held in June.
+Known for its industrial history and vibrant startup scene, the southwestern Finnish city unveiled its bold and forward-thinking strategy, Tampere Metaverse Vision 2040, during the Tampere Smart City Expo & Conference held last June.
 Prepared in collaboration with the London-based The Metaverse Institute and described as “the world’s first people-centred metaverse strategy”, it envisions Tampere as a pioneering hub for metaverse technologies and experiences by 2040.

 The city aims to harness the potential of metaverse technologies to enhance various aspects of urban life, from education and healthcare to entertainment and business.
 Moreover, the vision outlines that citizens will have increased opportunities for influencing decision-making processes.